learn-co-students/programming-univbasics-nds-nested-arrays-iteration-lab-sgharms-test-webdev-fund/README.md

 * Gather all the elements to create a single value

-In the lab, we're going to ask you to adapt these "reference implementations" to do some specific work.
+In the lab, we're going to ask you to adapt these "reference implementations" to do some drills.
 It's awesome to know that you don't need anything more complex than while loops and assignments to process complex structures into _insight_!
+These drills are designed to help you have the tools you're going to need to work with complex, nested `Array`s of `Array`s.
+Building these skills means that when you encounter "`Array`s of `Hash`es of `Array`s of `Array`s," you'll have trained to meet that challenge.